 The average weight of newer 2023 tablets generally weigh only about a half pound to 1 pound, and a computer might weigh about as much as one heavy textbook.

 “These advances in tech are going a long way in helping kids keep their packs much more carryable,” Dr. Rome says.

-“Correcting these problems early on will go a along way to prevent problems in their future,” she says.
+“Correcting these problems early on will go a long way to prevent problems in their future,” she encourages.